Introduction

 By developing these habits early kids will carry them into adulthood.

 Parents play a big part in supporting their child’s martial arts journey.
-By reinforcing discipline at home they help their kids apply martial arts principles to everyday life.
+By reinforcing discipline at home, they help their kids apply martial arts principles to everyday life.

-How parents can encourage self discipline:
+How parents can encourage self-discipline:

-Recognize effort not just success: Praise hard work reinforces perseverance.
+Recognize effort, not just success: Praise hard work reinforces perseverance.

-Practice martial arts values at home: Teach respect, responsibility and patience and discipline will follow in the dojo.
+Practice martial arts values at home: Teach respect, responsibility, and patience, and discipline will follow in the dojo.

 When parents support their child’s training martial arts lessons will be even more effective.